-The fluffy looking and brightly colored flokati rugs have been part of Greek tradition for centuries.
+The fluffy-looking and brightly colored flokati rugs have been part of Greek tradition for centuries.
 They were handmade by the Greek shepherds from the mountainous areas of central and northern Greece, to warm themselves and their families during the cold winters.
 The way of fabricating flokati is to take the wool from their sheep and goats and turn it into clothes and rugs.
-The actual main production areas are around the town of Tripolis, in the Peloponnese, and the villages from around the towns of Trikala and Karditsa in Thessaly.
+The actual main production areas are those around the town of Tripolis in the Peloponnese and the villages from around the towns of Trikala and Karditsa in Thessaly.

-Carpets are also a part of Greek history and specifically of Greek mythology.
-You will find a lot of references to the art of making carpets in the epics of Homer, Iliad, and Odyssey, like the carpet that Penelope was weaving while waiting for her husband Odysseus to come back from Troy.
-Today, the most important centers of hand-weaving are in Lefkada, Anogeia, and Metsovo.
+Carpets are also a part of Greek history and mythology.
+You will find a lot of references to the art of making carpets in the epics of Homer, the Iliad and the Odyssey, like the carpet that Penelope was weaving while waiting for her husband Odysseus to come back from Troy.
+Today, the most important centers of hand-weaving are in Lefkada (Ionian), Anogia (Crete), and Metsovo (Epirus).
 The good rugs and carpets for which Greece is famous can be found in the district of Plaka where a large range of shops offer a great choice of hand-made, industrial carpets and flokati rugs.

 Greece is the country of quality leather.
 Athens has some places where you can buy some good items at a wide range of prices.
 The city also offers a vast selection of shoes and bags.
 For expensive shoes and handbags, take a look at the boutiques of the Kolonaki district or on Ermou Street.
 The neighborhood of Psiri is mostly dedicated to leather and you will be able to find some nice and affordable handmade gloves, hats and handbags but only a few leather shoes (most of them are synthetic).
 For purchasing the famous Greek handmade sandals, heading to Plaka or Monastiraki is advisable.